P. Jay Sidney

-P. Jay Sidney (born Jay P. Sidney; April 8, 1915 – September 30, 1996) was an American actor, who was also known as.
+P. Jay Sidney (born Jay P. Sidney; April 8, 1915 – September 30, 1996) was an American actor.
 He was a prominent activist who fought for equal representation of African Americans in American entertainment.

 Biography

 Sidney Parhm Jr. was born in Norfolk, Virginia, to a poor family.
 His mother died when he was young, and his father moved the family to New York City.
 His father died when Sidney was 15, and he was placed in foster care.
 An excellent student, he graduated high school while still 15 years old, then attended City College for two years.
 He did not complete his college course, leaving in order to pursue a career in theater.

 Early stage and radio career

 Sidney quickly obtained small parts in New York City theatrical productions.
 By 1934 he was included in Lena Horne's first stage play.
 During the 1940s he appeared in Carmen Jones and Othello.
 He was seen in a photograph taken for a campaign event with US President Franklin Delano Roosevelt.

 During the 1940s, Sidney built a radio career, beginning with his series Experimental Theatre of the Air.